Online Poker Michigan Gambling Laws

 - Issues funds for compulsive gambling prevention programs

 These casinos have brought in significant revenue.
 For example, in 2019, Detroit’s three casinos had more than $1.4 billion in revenue.
 This is a slight increase from the previous year.
 To clarify, this was an estimated $10 million increase from 2018.

 “The Michigan Gaming Control Board shall ensure the conduct of fair and honest gaming to protect the interests of the citizens of the State of Michigan.”

-The Michigan Gaming Control Board’s website mentions on April 11, 2012, Governor Snyder signed Executive Order 2012-4 resulting in more effective regulation of certain charitable games.
-This Executive Order transfers regulation of “millionaire parties” from the Michigan Bureau of State Lottery’s Charitable Gaming Division to the Executive Director of the Michigan Gaming Control Board.
-The state has been under scrutiny since its charity gaming revenues increased from $7.9 million in 2004 to $197 million in 2011.
-Regulation of other forms of charitable gaming such as bingo and raffles will remain with the Lottery.
+According to the Michigan Gaming Control Board’s website, Governor Snyder signed Executive Order 2012-4 on April 11, 2012.
+As a result, there was more effective regulation of certain charitable games.
+For example, the Executive Order transferred regulation of “millionaire parties” from the Michigan Bureau of State Lottery’s Charitable Gaming Division to the Executive Director of the Michigan Gaming Control Board.
+But the state has also been under scrutiny since its charity gaming revenues increased from $7.9 million in 2004 to $197 million in 2011.
+On the other hand, regulation of other forms of charitable gaming such as bingo and raffles will remain with the lottery.

-For the most up-to-date information and news on Michigan Gambling Laws, licenses, gaming associations, government officials, etc., we recommend visiting MichiganGaming.com.
-They post news articles on a regular basis with the latest stories in Michigan gaming.
-They have been around for over 18 years with a strong staff and contributors of lawyers and gaming analysts specializing in this field.
+For the most up-to-date information and news on Michigan Gambling Laws, visit MichiganGaming.com.
+They post the latest stories about Michigan gaming and have been around for over 18 years.
+Most importantly, they have a strong staff of lawyers and gaming analysts.

 Online poker Michigan players are now not only able to play Poker from their own homes, but thanks to a range of mobile poker apps offered by our featured venues listed above you can play on a cell phone or any type of mobile device.